-As of March 31, 1996, AspenTech had a total of 973 full-time employees, of which 499 were employed by DMCC and Setpoint.
+As of June 30, 1996, AspenTech had a total of 1,040 full-time employees.
 None of AspenTech's employees is represented by a labor union.
 AspenTech has experienced no work stoppages and believes that its employee relations are good.

 AspenTech's future success depends to a significant extent on the continued service of Lawrence B. Evans, the Company's chief executive officer, its other executive officers and certain technical, managerial and marketing personnel.
 The Company believes that its future success will also depend on its continuing ability to attract and retain highly skilled technical, managerial and marketing personnel.
 Competition for such personnel is intense and there can be no assurance that AspenTech can retain its key employees or that it can attract, assimilate or retain other highly qualified technical and commercial personnel in the future.
 To date, seven of the original eight founders of AspenTech are still employed by AspenTech and are active in its management.
-See "Risk Factors -- Dependence on Key Personnel."
+See "Item 1a.
+Risk Factors - Dependence on Key Personnel"